Zoom Mode

-To zoom in on the spectrum, click and hold the left mouse button, drag to highlight the desired section, and release the mouse button.
-You can repeat this process to zoom in further.
+To zoom in, click and hold the left mouse button, drag to highlight the desired section, and release.
+Repeat to zoom in further.

-Double-click to return to the previous zoom level.
-Double-click again to return to the full spectrum.
+Double-click anywhere to step back to the previous zoom level; repeat double-clicks to walk back through your zoom history.
 NMRium remembers all zoom levels.

-To zoom out horizontally, press f or click the corresponding icon.
-Press f twice (ff) to zoom out both horizontally and vertically.
-Clicking the "zoom out" icon once zooms out horizontally; clicking it twice zooms out both horizontally and vertically.
+To zoom out horizontally, press f or click the "zoom out" icon.
+Press f twice (ff), or click the icon twice, to zoom out both horizontally and vertically.

 Basic Zoom Controls